 What is Foreclosure InvestingWhat is Foreclosure Investing

-When a homeowner fails to meet their mortgage obligations the lender, usually a bank will confiscate the property as a way to recuperate the losses.
 Banks generally want to get such a property off their hands as soon as possible.
-For an investor, this can present a prime opportunity to scoop up a property for well below the market value.
+When a homeowner fails to meet their mortgage obligations, the lender, usually a bank, will confiscate the property to recuperate the losses.
+This can present a prime opportunity for an investor to scoop up a property well below the market value.

 However, the process is rarely a smooth one.
-Most transactions like this, are done; with no warranty and if done at an auction present the buyer no opportunity to inspect the house first.
-Down payments of 10-20% are often required to secure a loan which also tends to come with high interest.
+Most transactions like this are done; with no warranty and, if done at an auction, the buyer will not inspect the house first.
+Down payments of 10-20% are often required to secure a loan that tends to come with high interest.

-If you’re willing to brave the risks, there are three different options for acquiring foreclosures, each with their pros and cons.
+If you’re willing to brave the risks, there are three different options for acquiring foreclosures, each with its pros and cons.
 The first step is to decide which stage of the process interests you.
-Then decide on a strategy to successfully purchase at that stage.
+Then decide on a strategy to purchase at that stage successfully.

 Pre-Foreclosure StagePre-Foreclosure Stage

 The beginning of the whole process begins.
-If a homeowner is late on a mortgage payment, they will start receiving phone calls and letters from the lender.
-If after 120 days no payment has been received the lender can initiate foreclosure.
-You can find pre-foreclosure deals in the 30, 60 and 90 days’ lists on various listing resources.
+If a homeowner is late on a mortgage payment, they will receive phone calls and letters from the lender.
+If, after 120 days, no payment has been received, the lender can initiate foreclosure.
+You can find pre-foreclosure deals in the 30, 60, and 90 days’ lists on various listing resources.

-Knowing the exact reasons for why the owner failed to make their payments is critical when dealing with foreclosure investing.
+Knowing why the owner failed to make their payments is critical when dealing with foreclosure investing.
 If it’s a short-term problem, the owner may hold out until they can arrange a loan modification with the lender.
-If it’s due to a broader problem with the market, then it can affect your chance of reselling.
+If it’s due to a broader problem with the market, it can affect your chance of reselling.

-If the end of the pre-foreclosure stage does not reinstate the loan, the property is sold, at a public sales auction.
+If the pre-foreclosure stage does not reinstate the loan, the property is sold at a public sales auction.
 Acquiring at auction is the riskiest choice as an investor cannot inspect the property firsthand.
-You have no warranty on the condition of the property, no assurance that there are no other liens or loans on the property and no idea as to the condition of the utilities.
-The upside though is that you can walk away with terrific bargains if you play your cards right.
+You have no warranty on the property’s condition, no assurance that there are no other liens or loans on the property, and no idea about the condition of the utilities.
+However, the upside is that you can walk away with terrific bargains if you play your cards right.